Breaking Information Cocoons: A Hyperbolic Framework for Balancing Exploration and Exploitation in Recommender Systems: EXPERIMENTS

-\textbf{Performance on Head and Tail Items.} To underscore the effectiveness of semantic alignment, particularly for cold-start (tail) items, we conducted experiments measuring utility performance on both head and tail items.
+To underscore the effectiveness of semantic alignment, particularly for cold-start (tail) items, we conducted experiments measuring utility performance on both head and tail items.
 In our context, head items (H20) refer to the top $20\%$ of items with the highest number of interactions in the training dataset, representing the most popular items.
 The remaining items are categorized as tail items (T80), which have limited interaction history, representing less frequently engaged items.

-For simplicity, we compare our model with all hyperbolic baselines and a representative Euclidean baseline (LightGCN).
+We compare our model with all hyperbolic baselines, as well as a representative Euclidean baseline.
+Since Euclidean models perform significantly worse on tail items, our primary focus is on comparisons within hyperbolic space.
 The results, displayed in Table \ref{tab:Head and Tail}, reveal significant improvements, especially for tail items.
 Compared with hyperbolic baselines without semantic alignment, our model shows a notably larger performance boost on tail items than on head items.
 This finding indicates that semantic alignment particularly enhances the recommendation of cold-start items, effectively mitigating the cold-start problem for items with limited or no prior interactions.

+Specifically, our model achieves substantial improvements on tail items, with utility gains reaching up to $9.71\%$ on Amazon-Books, $13.33\%$ on Yelp, and $14.42\%$ on Google-Reviews.
+These results highlight that semantic alignment not only improves overall recommendation utility but also significantly enhances the model’s ability to recommend niche or less popular items, creating a balanced recommendation list that includes both popular and cold-start items.
+This capability is critical in real-world recommendation settings, where new or less-interacted items benefit from enhanced visibility and user interaction, ultimately enriching the user experience with a broader and more diverse range of options.